 - A4.2.1 The team shall use input from stakeholders to: - a.
-Assist in the identification of species that are affected by the UoA. - b.
-Assist in the scoring of the susceptibility attributes within the PSA. - c.
+Assist in the identification of speciesscoring elements that are affected by the UoA. - b.
+Assist in the scoring of the productivity and susceptibility attributes within the PSA. - c.
+Assist in determining whether A5.2 can be applied and whether the criteria in Table X or Table Y are met, if necessary. - d.
 Assist in reviewing information on productivity related to out-of-scope species.